sequenceiq/slider/src/site/markdown/app_needs.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Hoya's needs of an application
+# Slider's needs of an application

-Hoya installs and runs applications in a YARN cluster -applications that do not need to be written for YARN.
+Slider installs and runs applications in a YARN cluster -applications that do not need to be written for YARN.

-What they do need to be is deployable by Hoya, which means installable by YARN, configurable by Hoya, and, finally, executable by YARN.
+What they do need to be is deployable by Slider, which means installable by YARN, configurable by Slider, and, finally, executable by YARN.
 YARN will kill the executed process when destroying a container, so the deployed application must expect this to happen and be able to start up from a kill-initiated shutdown without any manual recovery process.